-B'nai B'rith (Hebrew for "sons of the covenant" or "children of the covenant") was formed in New York city in 1843, a time when the Jewish population of the United States numbered around 20,000.
-The preamble to the organization's constitution cited the following goals among its mission: uniting persons of the Jewish faith in elevating mental and moral character, inculcating principles of philanthropy, honor, and patriotism, assisting the poor and sick, aiding victims of persecution, and protecting widows and orphans.
+B'nai B'rith (Hebrew for "sons of the covenant") was formed in New York city in 1843, a time when the Jewish population of the United States numbered around 20,000.
+The preamble to the organization's constitution cited the following goals among its mission: uniting persons of the Jewish faith in elevating mental and moral character, inculcating principles of philanthropy, honor, and patriotism, assisting the poor and sick, rescuing victims of persecution, and protecting widows and orphans.

 Local lodges began to open in cities throughout the country and Cincinnati soon became home to Grand District Lodge No. 2, the second major center of the organization after New York.
 The Har-Moriah Lodge No. 14 ("Mt.
 Moriah") opened in Louisville in October 1852 and a second B'nai B'rith lodge, the Mendelssohn Lodge No. 40, opened in Louisville in May 1860 (possibly named after the eighteenth-century German Jewish philosopher Moses Mendelssohn).
-Many of the early lodge members were recent Jewish immigrants from parts of now modern Germany who had strong bonds through neighborhood proximity, marriage, and business ventures (mostly in dry goods, groceries, liquor, and general mercantilism).
+Many of the early lodge members were recent Jewish immigrants from Germany who had strong bonds through neighborhood proximity, marriage, and business ventures.